ray-project/ray/doc/source/ray-air/experimental-features.rst

 to use a new, generic Ray actor and future manager instead of the old ``RayTrialExecutor``.

-Our CI and release tests all run with the new execution engine.
+Our CI and release tests all run (and pass) with the new execution engine.
 In most cases, you should not see any change to the previous behavior.